nahrul98/Numerical-Analysis/README.md

 # Numerical-Analysis
-Codes related to numerical analysis
+Codes of some numerical analysis methods.

+Note:
+Mainly used for teaching purposes.